Bryce Jackson

-Bryce Jackson (born 28 November 1999) is an Australian cricketer who plays for Western Australia.
+Bryce Jackson (born 28 November 1999) is an Australian cricketer who plays for New South Wales, having previously represented Western Australia.
 He is a right-handed batsman and right-arm medium-fast bowler.
 He made his List A cricket debut on 14 February 2024 against Tasmania.

 Career

 From Albany, Western Australia, Jackson was awarded a rookie contract with Western Australia cricket team ahead of the 2021–22 season.
 For the following season, he was awarded a full professional contract in May 2022.
 Although his progress as a cricketer was hampered by injury, he made his List A cricket debut for the side in February 2024, taking three wickets for 67 runs against Tasmania.

 In December 2024 he was signed by Perth Scorchers for the Big Bash League.

+Jackson was released by Western Australia at the end of the 2025/26 season, despite being the state's leading wicket-taker in the One-Day Cup.
+Jackson, however, secured a contract with New South Wales for the 2026-27 summer.